SuperYorio/Foothill_Machine-Learning_Club/Open_Sources.md

 Hello!
 These are some of my favorite open sources to self-learn Machine Learning & Data Science!
-Good luck on your path to become a master data scientist ;)
+Good luck on your path to become a master in data scientist ;)

-open_source is "Free"
->> True

-1. Andrew Ng Machine Learning Courses (Coursera): https://www.coursera.org/learn/machine-learning This is by far the most popular source to learn ML as it goes through the theories and the applications
+1. Andrew Ng Machine Learning Courses (Coursera): https://www.coursera.org/learn/machine-learning This is by far the most popular and my favorite online source to learn ML as it goes through the theories and the applications!
+It is also available on YouTube!

-2. Andrew Ng Deep Learning (YouTube): https://www.youtube.com/channel/UCcIXc5mJsHVYTZR1maL5l9w
+2. Andrew Ng Deep Learning (YouTube): https://www.youtube.com/channel/UCcIXc5mJsHVYTZR1maL5l9w The class, in my opinion and also my favorite, focuses more on applications and techniques as oppose to the theoretical and mathematical knowledge.
+I also highly recommend this class to anyone who is interested in Deep Learning!

 3. O'Reilly Media: As Foothill students, the college subscribes to many journals and medias so we can have free access to them.
 Go to "Foothill Library" on the Foothill College website > "Articles & Databases" >